 Retrieval miners are computers that have good network connections to lots of users who want to download files.
 By prefetching popular files and distributing them to nearby users, retrieval miners are rewarded for making network traffic flow smoothly, and files download quickly.

 Applications implementing Filecoin can store their data on any miner using the same protocol.
 There isn’t a different API to implement for each provider.
 Applications wishing to support several different providers aren’t limited to the lowest-common-denominator set of features supported by all their providers.

-Migrating to a different storage provider is made easier because they all offer the same set of services and API.
+Migrating to a different storage provider is made easier because they all offer the same services and APIs.
 Users aren’t locked into providers because they rely on a particular feature of the provider.
-In addition, files are content-addressed, which enables them to be transferred directly between miners without the user having to download and re-upload the files.
+Also, files are content-addressed, enabling them to be transferred directly between miners without the user having to download and re-upload the files.

 Traditional cloud storage providers lock users by making it cheap to store files but expensive to retrieve them again.
 Filecoin avoids this by facilitating a retrieval market where miners compete to give users their files back as fast as possible, at the lowest possible price.

 Open source code

 The code that runs both clients and storage providers is open-source.
 Storage providers don’t have to develop their own software for managing their infrastructure.
 Everyone benefits from improvements made to Filecoin’s code.

 Filecoin has an active community of contributors to answer questions and help newcomers get started.
 There is an open dialog between users, developers, and storage providers.
-If you need help, you will likely be able to reach the person who designed or built the system in question.
+If you need help, you can reach the person who designed or built the system in question.
 Reach out on Filecoin’s chat and forums.